antronerds/r2-tutorials/docs/tSNE_dimensionality_reduction.md

 For now the lasso selection tool is only available for t-SNE maps module; implementation for usage with other modules such as PCA clustering will be released soon.

-Step 6: Creating t-SNE maps
+Step 6: Creating groups with the t-SNE DBSCAN tool
 ----------------------------

 Next to the manual lasso tool for sample grouping on the t-SNE map, R2 provides an automated tool as well: the DBSCAN (Density-based spatial clustering of applications with noise).
 The DBSCAN allows for automatic detection of points that are closely packed together in a plot.
 A fun and more detailed blogpost about the DBSCAN can be found <a href="https://www.naftaliharris.com/blog/visualizing-dbscan-clustering/" taget="\_blank">here</a>.